hamednourhani/delegate-to-ai/README.md

 # Delegate to AI

-> Teaching machines to steal our jobs, one hook at a time.
+> Teaching machines one hook at a time.

 A growing collection of hooks and tools for working effectively with AI.
 Start with what you need, add what you discover.